 - 1. State team entries must be submitted on an official entry blank, by the specified due date. - 2.
-Each team shall have no more than one coach and two assistants coaches.
+Each team shall have no more than one head coach and two assistant coaches.
 Current 4-H members may serve as coaches for the team, but those individuals will be ineligible as future contestants. - 3.
 Adult representatives from states not competing in the current Invitational are welcome to observe.
 They may be asked to assist in the Invitational administration. - 4.
 Only contestants and designated officials shall be within the perimeter of an event other than certain parts of the Forestry Bowl.
-Once a contestant has started an event, he/she will not be allowed to talk with anyone other than a designated official until completion of that particular event, except in certain team events.

-- 5. A team may be composed of either three or four members.
+Once a contestant has started an event, he/she will not be allowed to talk with anyone other than an event official until completion of that particular event, except in certain team events. - 5.
+A team may be composed of either three or four members.
 A team captain will be selected by each state for the Invitational contest.
 Team scores will be based on the three highest scoring team members in each individual contest area.
 Individual contestants will compete for high-scoring individual honors. - 6.
-There are certain activities at the Invitational for which attendance is required.
+There are certain activities, as noted in the schedule at the Invitational for which attendance is required.
 If a team or team member (including the coach) is absent from a required activity, all points earned during that day's competition will be forfeited.
 If the attendance policy is abused prior to the start of competition, all points for the first day of competition will be forfeited. - 7.
 Each contestant will bring a clip board or writing board, pencil, and calculator.
-Contestants are encouraged to wear field clothing and heavy shoes. - 8.
-No image or audio recording device such as still cameras, video cameras, movie cameras, or tape recorders will be permitted during competitive events listed in paragraph 1 of Introduction on page 1. - 9.
-No use of alcoholic, tobacco or other controlled substances will be allowed.
+Binoculars and hand lenses are permitted for use during contest events.
+Contestants are encouraged to wear field clothing and closed toed shoes.
+Raingear is highly recommended. - 8.
+No image or audio recording device such as cell phones, tablets, still cameras, video cameras, movie cameras, or tape recorders will be permitted during competitive events listed in paragraph 1 of Introduction on page 1.
+No Invitational participant (4-H team member, coach or adult chaperone) is allowed to write down or record any questions asked during Forestry Bowl competitions or from written exam. - 9.
+The use of alcoholic, tobacco or other controlled substances will NOT be allowed.
 Rules of the 4-H camp will be enforced. - 10.
-After the Invitational, individual and team scores will be sent to the team coach.
+After the Invitational, individual and team scores will be distributed to the team coach.
 Contest score sheets will not be distributed. - 11.
 A hard hat will be provided for all 4-H team members, coaches and adult chaperones.
 Each state delegation will provide its own safety glasses or glasses.
 Hard hats and safety glasses must be worn when a team member, coach or adult chaperone enters a woodland area.
-Failure to comply with this policy will eliminate the team from competition. - 12.
-Any Invitational participant (4-H team member, coach or adult chaperone) who participates in any of the forestry skills events will be required to wear the personal protection equipment supplied by the Invitational for that event.
+Failure to comply with this policy will eliminate the team from competition.

+12. Any Invitational participant (4-H team member, coach or adult chaperone) who participates in any of the forestry skills events will be required to wear the personal protection equipment supplied by the Invitational for that event.
 Closed-toed shoes will be worn by all participants in the forestry skills events.
 Sandals or other open-toed shoes will not be worn during participation in any of the forestry skills events.